leonard67/AFDEN-Python-Workshop/README.md

 Our class is based on [3-3_LLM_API_Final.ipynb](<Module 3-Data Collection/3-3_LLM_API_Final.ipynb>).

-An optional follow-on exercise, [3-3o_Identifying_Images.ipynb](<Module 3-Data Collection/3-3o_Identifying_Images.ipynb>), applies these skills to a real annual report: extracting embedded photographs from a PDF, captioning each with Gemini, and summarizing the most common visual themes — motivated by Obaid, N., and K. Pukthuanthong (2022).
-Alt-text: Photo pessimism in newspaper articles and stock returns. *Journal of Financial Economics* 144(3): 903-925. ([link](https://doi.org/10.1016/j.jfineco.2021.06.002))
+An optional follow-on exercise, [3-3o_Identifying_Images.ipynb](<Module 3-Data Collection/3-3o_Identifying_Images.ipynb>), applies these skills to a real annual report: extracting embedded photographs from a PDF, captioning each with Gemini, and summarizing the most common visual themes — motivated by Obaid and Pukthuanthong (2022).

 Two further exercises apply LLM-based textual analysis to accounting-research settings (in development):